Skip to content

 Generic Webhook Payload

 Generic webhook channels send JSON.
+Leave Webhook JSON body template blank to use Dagu's default payload.
 If a message template is configured, Dagu includes the rendered message alongside the structured event data.

 json